 Connection-oriented service is analogous to the telephone system that requires communication entities to establish a connection before sending data.
 TCP provides Connection-oriented services as does ATM, Frame Relay and MPLS hardware.
 It uses handshake process to establish the connection between the sender and receiver.

-A handshake process includes:
+A handshake process includes some steps which are:

-- Step 6: Then server terminates the connection.
+- Then server terminates the connection.

 More precisely, it sets up a connection uses that connection then terminates the connection.